dimonb/shadowrocket/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source.
+If you need a specific license, add a `LICENSE` file (e.g., MIT).

 ## ⚠️ Disclaimer